AlexCarolan/ext2-File-Reader/README.md

 ## Commands

-exit - ends the program
+/exit - ends the program

-root - navigates back to the starting directory, useful for exiting deeply nested directories
+/root - navigates back to the starting directory, useful for exiting deeply nested directories

-hexdump - asks for a starting position and length, outputs an array of bytes in hexadecimal format as well as the corresponding set of character if possible (used for de-bugging)
+/hexdump - asks for a starting position and length, outputs an array of bytes in hexadecimal format as well as the corresponding set of character if possible (used for de-bugging)

 ## Limitations